 1. US bingo cards are different from the ones in the UK

 In the US, on the other hand, the preferred bingo variant is, of course, 75-ball bingo.
-This bingo game can appear to be more intricate compared to the 90-ball variant, but once you start playing, you’ll get the hang of it.
-Unlike 90-ball bingo, the 75-ball bingo cards are independent of each other and don’t run in strips.
+This bingo game can appear to be more intricate than the 90-ball variant, but once you start playing, you’ll quickly get the hang of it.
+The 75-ball bingo cards are independent of each other and don’t run in strips.
 So if you play with more than one card, it’s likely that you’ll have to mark off duplicate numbers.

-2. Bingo players are much younger than you might think
+3. Bingo players are much younger than you might think

-3. Australians don’t shout the word ‘bingo’
+5. Australians don’t shout the word ‘bingo’

-4. In the US, millions of dollars are spent on bingo per week
+6. In the US, millions of dollars are spent on bingo per week

 It’s incredible to see how bingo’s stood the test of time – in fact, it seems to be soaring year on year.
 According to Softschools.com, players spend upwards of $90 million on bingo per week.
 There sure is no slowing down the love for a good ol’ bingo game!

-6. There are different kinds of patterns in the bingo games in America
+7. There are different kinds of patterns in the bingo games in America

 There’s great variety in the bingo patterns when playing the American version.
-You’ll see that sometimes you’ll be required to fill squares that make a cool design instead of the usual column, row, or diagonal lines.
+You’ll see that sometimes you’ll be required to fill squares that make a cool design instead of the usual column, row or diagonal lines.
 Each space in the 75-ball card’s grid will contain a number except for the middle square, which is regarded as “free” space.

-7. Players have a variety of rituals for their bingo sessions
+8. Players have a variety of rituals for their bingo sessions

 When it comes to bingo, as much as it is a fun and social game, some players take their gameplay very seriously.
-You’ll see many players using a variety of strategies and good-luck rituals.
-Everything from the seating arrangement to the color of the dauber is checked.
+You’ll see many players using a variety of strategies and following specific good-luck rituals.
+Everything from the seating arrangement to the color of their dauber is checked.
 It’s totally normal to walk around your chair three times “for luck” – and some people probably do it when they’re playing bingo online, too!

 The phrase “bingo lingo” was coined by British bingo players to describe rhymes for each number from one to 90.
 In the UK, bingo callers are known to use nicknames to refer to particular numbers when they’re drawn during a live game, such as “cup of tea” for three or “duck and dive” for 25.
 However, the art of bingo lingo seems to have become less popular as more players lean toward online bingo.
 You can still use it in the chat rooms, though!